k2view-academy/K2View-Academy/articles/TDM/tdm_overview/02_tdm_glossary.md

 <p><h5>Product</p>
 </td>
 <td valign="top" width="650 pxl">
 <p>A system or application, installed in the source or target environment.
-For example, the UAT1 environment cotains the CRM and Billing products.
+For example, the UAT1 environment contains CRM and Billing products.
 Each product can have multiple data sources.</p>
 </td>
 </tr>
 <tr>